mgreiler/secure-code-review-checklist/README.md

 Secure Code Review Checklist

-## Does this code open the software up for security vulnerabilities?
+## What security vulnerabilities do you think is this code susceptible to?
 - [ ] Thinking about the OWASP Top 10, or CWE top 25, which parts of the code do you think are more at risks?
+- [ ] Which potential attacks can you envision attacking this part of the code?

 ## Are authorization and authentication handled in the right way?
 - [ ] Are sessions handled correctly?